-Opinion on the Remuneration Report
+Report on the Remuneration Report

-We have audited the Remuneration Report included on pages 9 to 15 of the Directors' Report for the year ended 30 June 2019.
+We have audited the remuneration report included in the directors' report for the year ended 30 June 2020.

-In our opinion, the Remuneration Report of Excelsior Capital Limited for the year ended 30 June 2019, complies with section 300A of the Corporations Act 2001.
+In our opinion, the remuneration report of Excelsior Capital Limited for the year ended 30 June 2020 complies with s 300A of the Corporations Act 2001.